Limits of Hodge structures in several variables, II: Preliminaries

 are isomorphisms for all $a,p$.
 In particular, $(\cA \otimes^L K, F)$ is strongly strict as a filtered complex of $\cA$-modules for a commutative $\cO_X$-algebra $\cA$. \end{lem} \begin{proof} The canonical morphism \eqref{canonical morphism for grF:eq} is an isomorphism because $\coh^a(\gr_F^pK)$ is locally free for all $a,p$.
-Then we have the commutative diagram
+Then we have the commutative diagram with exact rows

-in which the first row is exact because $(K, F)$ is strongly strict.
-Then we can see that the second row in the diagram above is exact and the canonical morphism \eqref{canonical morphism for F:eq} is an isomorphism for all $a,p$ by induction on $p$.
+because $(K, F)$ is strongly strict.
+Then the easy diagram chasing shows that the second row in the diagram above fits in the exact sequence

+and the canonical morphism \eqref{canonical morphism for F:eq} is an isomorphism for all $a,p$ by descending induction on $p$.
 The injectivity of the morphism

 for all $p$ implies that $(\cF \otimes^L K, F)$ is strict. \end{proof}

 For the case where $X$ is a complex manifold, we have the following results.

 \begin{lem} Let $X$ be a complex manifold and $(K,F)$ a filtered perfect complex such that $\coh^a(K)$ is locally free of finite rank for all $a$.
 Then $(K,F)$ is strongly strict if and only if $(\bC(x) \otimes^L K,F)$ is strict for every point $x \in X$. \end{lem}